dadams-AU/honors/README.md

 ## Notes

-- Users who fork or clone the repository should use their own Formspree API key and reCaptcha site key and secret key.
+- Users who fork or clone the repository should use their own Formspree API key, reCaptcha site key, and secret key.
 The current keys are only for demonstration purposes and will be deactivated in the future.
 - The site is currently hosted on GitHub Pages.
 Users who fork or clone the repository should host the site on their own server.
 - The site is currently optimized for desktop and mobile devices.
 Users who fork or clone the repository should test the site on other devices and browsers.
 - The site is currently optimized for the latest version of Chrome.
 Users who fork or clone the repository should test the site on other browsers.